Skip to main content

 • Requiring a 2/3 vote of the people for passage of the recurring ballot question to hold a Constitutional Convention.

-• Recall petitions must contain proven misfeasance or malfeasance before the petition is approved.
+• Recall petitions containing proven misfeasance or malfeasance before the petition is approved.

-• Requiring current state legislators to wait at least one year before becoming a registered lobbyist in Michigan.
+• Requiring state legislators to wait at least one year before becoming a registered lobbyist.

 • Elected officials not being allowed to pursue a different elected position, unless they are at the end of their current term or resign from their currently held elected position.

-• The current primary election process for statewide offices.
+• The current primary election process for statewide offices and moving the primary election date to either the month of May or June.

 • Nominating Secretary of State and Attorney General candidates on the primary election ballot instead of state party conventions.